 The fall of 1970 also saw changes for me.
 I started high school and was soon distracted by other interests that replaced my fervor for the Jets.

 I still followed baseball a bit, even went to a couple of Cleveland Indians games in the 1970s and a few Columbus Clippers games over the years.
-But my passion for the game wandered away on the road to Charleston 37 years ago, replaced by what would become, over time, a well developed sense of cynicism toward modern professional sports and all the odd things that accompany it.
+But my passion for the game wandered away on the road to Charleston 37 years ago, replaced by what would become, over time, a well developed sense of cynicism toward modern profes-sional sports and all that goes with them.

 Nowadays, like giving a wave across a street to a former girlfriend as you pass each other going different directions, I’ll give the baseball standings in the paper a glance, but I don’t delve into the box scores like I once did.